Graylog2/collector-sidecar/README.md

 _**The Windows installation path changed to `C:\Program Files` with version 0.0.9, please stop and uninstall former installations before doing the update**_

+Also notice that the NXLog file input is currently not able to do a SavePos for file tailing, this will be fixed in a future version.

 Install the NXLog package from the offical download [page](https://nxlog.org/products/nxlog-community-edition/download) and deactive the system service.
 We just need the binaries installed on that host.